Azure/azure-storage-fuse/README.md

 - Basic file system operations such as mkdir, opendir, readdir, rmdir, open, read, create, write, close, unlink, truncate, stat, rename
 - Local caching to improve subsequent access times
-- Streaming to support reading AND writing large files
+- Streaming/Block-Cache to support reading AND writing large files
 - Parallel downloads and uploads to improve access time for large files
 - Multiple mounts to the same container for read-only workloads